kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ## Generic & Broad

 ???
-Something like Calypso goes the opposite direction, and served a broad variety of sites by utilizing solely the built-in API functionality.
+But something like Calypso, something like a headline generator, goes the opposite direction, and can serve a broad variety of sites by utilizing solely the built-in API functionality.

-Generic clients have broad applicability, but fewer capabilities; specific clients have very narrow applicability, and limitless capabilities.
+Specific clients have very narrow applicability, and limitless capabilities; while generic clients have fewer capabilities, they can reach more users.

 ---